goarray/PlanetBiomGenerator/Readme.md

 - Run the batch script: `/PlanetBiomes/PlanetBiomes.bat`

-- This will create a folder like: `/PlanetBiomes/[yourpluginname.esm or .esp]/`
+- This will create a `plugin` folder like: /PlanetBiomes/`[yourpluginname.esm or .esp]/`

 - It will contain one `[ANAM].biom` file per planet in the plugin

 ### 3. Install the Generated Biomes

-- Move the generated plugin folder into your Starfield directory: `Starfield/Data/planetdata/biomemaps/[yourpluginname.esm or .esp]/`
+- Move the generated 'plugin' folder into your Starfield directory: Starfield/Data/planetdata/biomemaps/`[yourpluginname.esm or .esp]/`

 - Each .biom will now be recognized by the game when loading the corresponding planet.